 - reporting harassment as described in the Foundation’s Employee Handbook.

 The Foundation has designated a Compliance Officer who is responsible for administering this policy.
 The Foundation’s Compliance Officer is our outside legal counsel, Bill Choi, who may be reached at 213-892-7700, bill [at] rhcclaw.com, or by mail c/o Rodriguez, Horii, Choi & Cafferata, 777 South Figueroa Street, Suite 2150, Los Angeles, CA 90017.
 The Compliance Officer is responsible for receiving, collecting, reviewing, processing and resolving concerns and reports by employees and others on the matters described above and other similar matters.

 Procedure for Reporting Suspected Violations

-Cal Wellness will not tolerate retaliation, whether direct or indirect, against any staff person, board member, contractor or other person, who makes a good faith report or who cooperates with an investigation or complaint.
-Notwithstanding the prior sentence, Cal Wellness reserves the right to take appropriate disciplinary action, including termination or removal from office, when the foundation concludes that such action is warranted.
-In other words, the foundation may still take action against a person who has committed an offense even though they cooperate with the investigation.
+The Foundation will not tolerate retaliation, intimidation, harassment, discharge, or discrimination, whether direct or indirect, against any Foundation Person, vendor, contractor, grantee, or other person who makes a good faith report or who cooperates with an investigation or complaint.
+Notwithstanding the prior sentence, the Foundation reserves the right to take appropriate disciplinary action, including termination or removal from office, when the Foundation concludes that such action is warranted.
+In other words, the Foundation may still take action against a person who has committed an offense even though they cooperate with the investigation.

-If any employee believes he or she has been subjected to any action that violates this Policy, he or she may file a complaint with his or her own supervisor, any Executive Management Committee member, the foundation’s CEO, or the Compliance Officer.
-If it is determined that an employee has experienced any improper employment action in violation of this Policy, such employee will be entitled to appropriate corrective action.
+If any person or organization believes they have been subjected to any action that violates this Policy, they may file a complaint with their own supervisor (if an employee), the Foundation’s CEO, or the Compliance Officer.
+If it is determined that there has been any improper action in violation of this Policy, such person or organization will be entitled to appropriate corrective action.